zcash/zips/zip-reduce-shielded_tx_fee.rst

 Comments from the community on the ZIP should occur on the Zcash Community Forum and the comment fields of the pull requests in any open ZIPs.
-Editors will use these sources to judge rough consensus.
+Owners will use these sources to judge rough consensus.

 References